100% of your donation will go toward MHS student college scholarships

 I am a student worker for Wesleyan’s Office of Community Service.
 I am a coordinator of the Woodrow Wilson Tutoring Partnership.

-Once you complete your studies (if you have not graduated), what is your plan for the future?
+Once you complete your studies, what is your plan for the future?

 I hope to be accepted into my school’s BA/MA program and obtain a Master’s in psychology a year after I graduate.
 I’d love to continue doing research in the field.